What is the difference between "instances", "cloud", "droplets", "virtual servers", "virtual machines", "VPS", "virtual private servers", etc?

 I'm looking for a Windows VPS; which do you recommend?

-We recommend Windows 2016 for your Windows Server needs.
+We recommend Windows 2016 or higher for your Windows Server needs.
 Microsoft invested billions of dollars in the development of Windows 2016, its kernel and incredible filesystem.
 It is, in our personal opinion, the best thing to have come out of Microsoft in a long time.
 It is incredibly stable!
-In fact, we use Windows 2016 internally for many of our essential functions, and not a single Windows 2016 server has ever crashed.
+In fact, we use Windows 2016 and 2019 internally for many of our essential functions, and not a single Windows Server has ever crashed.
 For a desktop version of Windows, Windows 10 would be a good choice.

 Is cPanel available?